ThomasNewton03/SH09-Team-Project/README.md

 First, drag your model folder into the unity project area, located at the bottom of the Unity application.
 This is where all of your assets for the game are stored.
 Now, this model will not have any textures, so in order to have them go to the section about [texturing the models](#adding-textures-to-each-model).
 Next you are going to create a prefab variant of the fbx/obj 3d model.
 So, simply right click the file, then in the menu, go to create, and then find the option named "prefab variant", and click on that.
-Moving on add the new model you need to move to the scene1 Scene.
+Moving on add the new model you need to move to the MainScene scene.
 This is found in the Scenes folder in Assets.
 Once you are on this page you need to add the 3d Model into the ModelContainer (You must apply the textures).
 Then you would open the canvas, Inventory Menu, Scroll, Viewport, Content and copy and paste one of the items and name it item(next number) Then select it and on the inspector (Right of the screen) scroll down to the bottom until you see Gundam Robot (Script).
 There are field you can fill in on this script fill them in as follows:
 - Id: (item number - 1)
 - Gundam Name: Exact name of the model